godobyte/rusty-attachments/design/vfs-writes.md

 }

 impl WritableVfs {
-    /// Assemble full file content from sparse chunks and compute hash.
+    /// Assemble full file content from pool and compute hash.
     ///
     /// For chunked files, this fetches any unloaded chunks from S3,
-    /// combines with dirty chunks, writes the assembled file to the
+    /// combines with dirty chunks from the pool, writes the assembled
-    /// materialized cache, and returns the full content with its hash.
+    /// file to the materialized cache, and returns the full content with its hash.
     ///
     /// # Arguments
     /// * `inode_id` - Inode ID of the dirty file